lululxvi/deepxde/docs/user/installation.rst

 DeepXDE requires `TensorFlow <https://www.tensorflow.org/>`_ to be installed.
 Both TensorFlow 1 and TensorFlow 2 can be used as the DeepXDE backend, but TensorFlow 1 is recommended, because in my tests TensorFlow 2 is 2x~3x slower than TensorFlow 1.

 Then, you can install DeepXDE itself.
-If you use TensorFlow 2, you need to install DeepXDE by cloning the folder.
 If you use Python 2, you need to install DeepXDE using ``pip``.

 - Install the stable version with ``pip``::